Tips for Teaching Multiple Delivery Courses with Remote Learners

 TIP: If live streaming your class session is NOT important, Panopto is a better solution to capture your lecture.

-STEP 4 - Review the Top 10 HyFlex/Dual Delivery Teaching Tips
+STEP 4 - Review the Top 10 Multiple Delivery Methods Teaching Tips

 TIP 1 - Design your course to be asynchronous with online resources.

-- While you will be holding class live, it will be important to build up asynchronous materials to support your remote learners such as: content, assignments, assessments, discussion boards, learning activities, and grade center columns.
+- While you will be holding class live, building up asynchronous materials to support your remote learners, such as content, assignments, assessments, discussions, learning activities, and grades, will be essential.

 TIP 2 - Balance In-Seat and Remote Learners

-- Teaching in-seat students and remote learners is a careful balance of remembering to include “ALL” students in your classroom conversation.
+- Teaching in-seat students and remote learners requires a careful balance between remembering to include “ALL” students in the classroom conversation.

-- To help monitor remote learners, you may consider having a student in the classroom join the virtual session to help monitor the chat, activities, and needs of the remote learners.
+- To help monitor remote learners, you may consider having a student in the classroom join the virtual session to help monitor the remote learners' chat, activities, and needs.

-- Go over some rules of the road or allow students to create “meeting norms” for HyFlex instruction.
-Many students haven’t had HyFlex learning options before and will need coaching.
+- Go over some rules of the road, or allow students to create “meeting norms” for multiple delivery instructions.
+Many students haven’t had these learning options before and will need coaching.

 - Review sample ideas for generating Zoom “Meeting Norms”.